-Your Next Used Car: What To Look For To Keep Future Maintenance Costs Low
+Your Next Used Car: Keep Future Maintenance Costs Low

 Today's cars and trucks last a long time, often surpassing 300,000 kilometers with little more than routine maintenance and an occasional repair.
 But those repairs can quickly add up to thousands of dollars, and that bargain you picked up can suddenly turn out to be a big mistake.